uta-gasp/sgwm/README.md

     npm install -g node-static
     static

-and opening the file `test/sgwm.html` in a browser: you should see 'success' message.
+in the project root folder and opening the file `127.0.0.1:8080/test/sgwm.html` in a browser: all tests should have 'success' text.

+### Building for NodeJS

+If you need to build the CommonJS module (say, to use in NodeJS app), then add `TYPE=node` before `webpack`:

+    [NODE_ENV=production] TYPE=node webpack

+This will create `build/sgwm.module.js` or `build/sgwm.module.min.js` file.